Religious views of Adolf Hitler

-The religious beliefs of Adolf Hitler, dictator of Nazi Germany from 1933 to 1945, have been a matter of debate.
+The religious beliefs of Adolf Hitler, the dictator of Nazi Germany from 1933 to 1945, have been a matter of debate.
 His opinions regarding religious matters changed considerably over time.
 During the beginning of his political career, Hitler publicly expressed favorable opinions towards traditional Christian ideals, but later deviated from them.
-Most historians describe his later posture as adversarial to organized Christianity and established Christian denominations.
+Most historians describe his later posture as adversarial to organized Christianity and to established Christian denominations.
 He also staunchly criticized atheism.

 Hitler was born to a practicing Catholic mother, Klara Hitler, and was baptized in the Roman Catholic Church; his father, Alois Hitler, was a free-thinker and skeptical of the Catholic Church.
 In 1904, he was confirmed at the Roman Catholic Cathedral in Linz, Austria, where the family lived.
-According to John Willard Toland, witnesses indicate that Hitler's confirmation sponsor had to "drag the words out of him ... almost as though the whole confirmation was repugnant to him".
+(Note: Bullock) According to John Willard Toland, witnesses indicate that Hitler's confirmation sponsor had to "drag the words out of him ... almost as though the whole confirmation was repugnant to him".
 Toland offers the opinion that Hitler "carried within him its teaching that the Jew was the killer of God.
-The extermination, therefore, could be done without a twinge of conscience since he was merely acting as the avenging hand of God ..."
+The extermination, therefore, could be done without a twinge of conscience since he was merely acting as the avenging hand of God".

+Toland is wrong with regard to the official teaching of the Church, since during this period, the church already taught that the Jews were not collectively (or rather, exclusively) responsible for deicide, and that instead all human beings of a sinful fomes peccati were responsible for the death of their Lord and Saviour, especially—and perhaps ironically—the Catholic Church itself (Catechism of Trent).

 Michael Rissmann notes that, according to several witnesses who lived with Hitler in a men's home in Vienna, he never again attended Mass or received the sacraments after leaving home at 18 years old.

+After becoming absolute dictator of Germany, Hitler in December 1934 was reported by newspapers declaring that National Socialism was "based on positive Christianity.
+This comprises positive Catholicism and positive Protestantism.
+The essential element of positive Christianity is faith, coupled with Christian neighborly love."